Oladapo-Py/LLM_COMAPRISON-INSIGHTS/README.md

 # 🔍 LLM Comparison Insights Dashboard

-This project presents a data-driven comparison of over **200 Large Language Models (LLMs)**, analyzed and visualized using **Power BI**.
+This project presents a data-driven comparison of about **200 Large Language Models (LLMs)**, analyzed and visualized using **Power BI**.
 It offers insights into performance, cost-efficiency, compute power, and model architecture (open-source vs proprietary) — helping developers, researchers, and businesses make informed decisions about which LLMs to adopt.

 ---